kestra-io/docs/docs/developer-guide/variables/filter/README.md

 ---
 # Filter

 Variables can be modified by filters.
-Filters are separated from the variable by a pipe symbol `|`.
+Filters are separated from the variable name by a pipe symbol `|`.
 Multiple filters can be chained.
 The output of one filter is applied to the next.

 The following example removes all HTML tags from the name and title-cases it:
 ```twig
 {{ name  |title }}
 ```

 Filters that accept arguments have parentheses around the arguments.
-This example joins the elements of a list by commas:
+This example joins the elements of a list with commas:
 ```twig
 {{ list | join(', ') }}
 ```